gpobyrne/IOC-bleeps-UHL/README.md

 Currently, all query results are based on the revised Intern On Call Rota Structure document that was distributed by UHL's Medical Manpower department (via email) on 27/02/2026.

-If the Ward Distributions or Arrest Bleep Schedule change in the future, then the results of this page will be inaccurate, unless the json dictionary in index.html is manually updated.
+If the Ward Distributions or Arrest Bleep Schedule change in the future, then the results of this page will be inaccurate (unless the json dictionary in index.html is manually updated).

 ***************************************************************************************